 I go blind sometimes in the face of great beauty.
-It could be a river gorge, the cathedral of a forest, or a sunset singing its aria of color, spilling its heart to the sea.
-I can't always find the door in my soul big enough to welcome it in.
+It could be a river gorge, the cathedral of a forest, or a sunset singing its heart out.
+I can't always find the door in my soul big enough to welcome it all in.
 It would need to be a God-sized door.

 In such moments I often feel like my heart is running into the arms of the beauty before me, but, like in a dream, my feet have turned to stone.
 We have the word, speechless, but it's a different word I need.
 Even if I am alone, I can't stay quiet.
 I stammer, I sigh, I call out, and wish I could ask the person next to me for help.
 Like being on an acid trip and needing to check with a friend if they also hear the tree you are sitting in singing what sounds like a lullaby.